 - Randomly drizzle white chocolate on top of the cookies.

-- Drizzle some peppermint glaze on top of each cookie.
+- Drizzle a simple sugar glaze on top of each cookie.

 - Pink gel coloring